getsentry/sentry-docs/docs/learn/cli.rst

 (`http.proxy_password`):
     This ini only setting sets the proxy password in case proxy authentication is required.
+(`http.verify_ssl`):
+    This can be used to disable SSL verification when set to false.
+You should never do that unless you are working with a known self signed server locally.
+(`http.check_ssl_revoke`):
+    If this is set to false then SSL revocation checks are disabled on Windows.
+This can be useful when working with a corporate SSL MITM proxy that does not properly implement revocation checks.
+Do not use this unless absolutely necessary.
 ``SENTRY_LOG_LEVEL`` (`log.level`):
     Configures the log level for the SDK.
 The default is ``warning``.
     If you want to see what the library is doing you can set it to